-Long Island University Brooklyn is located in the urban setting of Brooklyn, New York, less than an hour from New York City.
+Long Island University Brooklyn is located in the city of Brooklyn, New York, less than an hour from New York City.

-If you want to see Long Island University Brooklyn for yourself, plan a visit.
+If you want to see Long Island University Brooklyn for yourself, be sure to plan a visit!
 The best way to reach campus is to take Brooklyn-Queens Expressway to Brooklyn, or book a flight to the nearest airport, LaGuardia.

 You can also take a virtual campus tour to get a sense of what Long Island University Brooklyn and Brooklyn are like without leaving home.